papb/json-excel/readme.md

 <!-- Ensure this part is consistent with ./types.ts and ./defaults.ts -->

-### jsonToExcel(jsonSheets, destinationPath, options?)
+### jsonToExcel(destinationNameOrPath, jsonSheets, options?)

+_Note:_ you probably want to use the `exportJsonToExcel` function directly instead.

-Async function that creates a xlsx file with the provided data.
+Async function that creates an [ExcelJS.Workbook](https://github.com/exceljs/exceljs) object from the provided data.

 #### jsonSheets